-The NLCD provides the latest LULC dataset (Year 2019) for the Trinity Region, which is considered as a credible data source with a 30-meter spatial resolution.
-The current LULC condition can also be estimated based on the projections from the ICLUS and USGS datasets for the year of 2020, which can be consistently compared with the respective projections for the year of 2050.
-The ICLUS dataset provides decadal land use projections (Years 2020, 2030, 2040, and 2050) at a 90-meter spatial resolution, while USGS provides annual land cover projections (every year from 2020 to 2050) at a 250-meter spatial resolution.
+The NLCD provides the latest LULC dataset (2019) for the Trinity Region, which is considered a credible data source with a 30-meter spatial resolution.
+The current LULC condition can also be estimated based on the projections from the ICLUS and USGS datasets for 2020, which can be consistently compared with the respective projections for 2050.
+The ICLUS dataset provides decadal land use projections (years 2020, 2030, 2040, and 2050) at a 90-meter spatial resolution, while USGS provides annual land cover projections (every year from 2020 to 2050) at a 250-meter spatial resolution.
 The NCTCOG also provides a localized land use projection for North Central Texas for the year of 2055.
 The following sections will include detailed descriptions for each dataset and show how the datasets can be used to investigate future LULC changes in the Trinity Region.